 The Government had previously failed to attend scheduled reviews by the UN’s Committee on Economic, Social, and Cultural Rights (CESCR) in October 2021, the Committee on the Elimination of Discrimination against Women (CEDAW) a few days later, and the CAT in July 2022.

 Refusing to cooperate with six UN human rights bodies within a year, with such defying attitude to those, constitutes an unprecedented development, which Nicaragua ought to be accountable for.
 We warmly welcome the commensurate response from the UN's anti-torture bodies.
 Vincent Ploton, ISHR's Director of Treaty Body Advocacy

-During its July 2022 review by the CAT, the Nicaraguan government decided to take defiance to the next level by sending an insulting letter to the Committee to justify their decision to reject the review, describing it as an ‘echo chamber for imperialist rhetoric,’ and pointing out that ‘torture was not practice in Nicaragua.’
+During its July 2022 review by the Committee Against Torture (CAT), the Nicaraguan government decided to take defiance to the next level by sending an insulting letter to the Committee to justify their decision to reject the review, describing it as an ‘echo chamber for imperialist rhetoric,’ and pointing out that ‘torture was not practice in Nicaragua.’
 Chairperson Claude Heller had then already denounced ‘unacceptable statements that challenged the integrity of the Committee and other international human rights bodies.’
 Both the CAT and the CERD took the welcome decision to also proceed with their respective reviews in the absence of the Nicaraguan delegation.

 By refusing to fulfill the most basic obligation under international human rights treaties to cooperate, the Nicaraguan government embraces isolation and confrontation as its new foreign policy.
 Raphael Viana David, ISHR's China and Latin America advocate